mathworks/jenkins-matlab-plugin/CONFIGDOC.md

     }
 }
 ```
-If you define your Pipeline using scripted syntax, set the PATH environment variable in the `node` block.
+If you define your Pipeline using Scripted Pipeline syntax, set the PATH environment variable in the `node` block.
 For example:

 ```groovy
 // Scripted Pipeline